rich-junwang/rich-junwang.github.io/content/posts/tech/ml_infra/distributed_train_infra/index.md

 For all2all, assuming we have 4 gpus, we on each one we have tensor size [B\*S/4, 4096], after all2all, all the other gpus send data to gpu0.
 Its tensor size becomes [B\*S, 4096]

+All to all communication, is like during class break, there are several cluster of students.
+Each cluster has students from different classes.
+Then bell rings, and students go to their respective classrooms.
+All-gather: students share everything they know so that each one goes back to class with the full set of knowledge.

+All-to-All in MPI: every process sends unique data to every other process, so each process ends up with a piece from everyone else.

+- During break, students from different classes form mixed clusters.
+- They exchange their notes / gossip / news with everyone in their cluster.
+- When the bell rings, each student goes back to their own classroom.
+- Now, every student has something from every other student, but each classroom contains only its own students again (no mixing remains).

+All-Gather in MPI all-gather: every process contributes one piece, and in the end, everyone has the full collection.

+- During break, each student has one piece of news.
+- Instead of splitting up, they all share their news so everyone hears everything.
+- When the bell rings, each student goes back to their classroom.
+- Now, every student knows all the news (the complete set).

 ### Ring-AllReduce Implementation